-A resolution approving the proposed increase in monthly allowance and per diem was presented to and subsequently approved by the stockholders during the 2019 Annual Stockholders' Meeting.
+A resolution approving the proposed increase in monthly allowance and per diem was presented to and subsequently approved by the stockholders during the 2019 Annual Stockholders' Meeting last April 22, 2019.

 Other Arrangements

 Other than payment of the directors' per diem and monthly allowance as stated, there are no standard arrangements pursuant to which directors of the Company are compensated, or are to be compensated, directly or indirectly, for any services provided as a director.